ihsoft/UnityDev_LogConsole/README.md

 into main!
 All non-game specific changes must be checked in to the `main`, and then merged back to this branch.

-NEVER PUSH CHANGES OT MAIN!!!
+NEVER PUSH CHANGES TO MAIN!!!
 It's OK to do "pull from main", but it's never OK to "push to main".